-Ability to research using international sources
+Ability to research using international sources Production of free, creative and critical thinking

 - Art after 1945: artistic creation in a new environment.
 The conditions of the Cold War in Europe and the USA. - Abstract art before and after World War II.
 Abstract expressionism and its role in USA public diplomacy in Europe. - Variations of abstract art in Europe. - Pop art in Europe and the USA. - Art tendencies in the 1950s and 1960s: nouveau realisme, assemblage, eat art, spazialismo, gutai group. - The expanded notion of the art work: Fluxus, Wiener Aktiongruppe, environments, installations, happenings, performances. - Movement in painting and sculpture: kinetic art, op art.
 Post-war sculpture. - Shifts in the production, promotion and circulation of contemporary art works.